suli-g/suli-g/README.md

 # 💫About Me :

-I'm Sulaiman Gafoor - a former teacher, current Coding Mentor, and future Data Scientist
+I'm Sulaiman Gafoor - a qualified Mathematics and Natural Sciences eduactor with a passion for coding.

-🌱 I’m currently learning : Typescript and Django.